SpamScope/spamscope/topologies/README.md

 In this folder there are all SpamScope topologies.
 You will see that all topologies are same, except that changes where you store the JSON results.

+The topologies `_iter` are more stable because use generator to send mails to bolts.
+They are RAM safe.

 # spamscope_debug
 In this topology the results are stored on file system.